PovertyAction/guides/cleaning/02 Variable Management/01 Missing Values.md

 | Skip | .s |
 | Version differences | .v |

 Some responses may require the enumerator to switch from the standard missing values (for example if a response is restricted to be positive, -99 may not be allowed).
 Other times, enumerators may enter the wrong missing value by mistake, such as -999 instead of -99.
-As part of the code to relabel missing values by type, you can include some searching for these changes.
-The following code does so.
+As part of the code to relabel missing values by type, you can include code that searches for these changes.
+The following code replaces multiple values and looks for positive versions of the missing values in outliers.

 ```
 *Assign numerical codes